Yunus0or1/Guidelines-How_TO/Github Instructions.md

 ## How to setup SSH key

-  - Type these commands You may need both CMD and Git
+  - Type these commands You may need both CMD and Git bash.

     ```
     ssh-keygen //Generate RSA Key files.
 Press Enter only.
 Do not change dirrectory